Quiet kitchen table with a cup of tea and notebook — a calm start toward change

 When urges hit

-• Leave the trigger place; phone a support line; walk 10 minutes.
+• Leave trigger place, phone support line, walk

 7) Alcohol, nicotine & other drugs